 SC17 will take actions as needed on the results of Online Discussion Forum.

+Consideration of SC17-ST-IP-06 and SC17-ST-IP-10

+As requested at the Heads of Delegation Meeting, SC17 will consider two information papers and associated comments.

 ADOPTION OF THE SUMMARY REPORT OF THE SEVENTEENTH REGULAR SESSION OF THE SCIENTIFIC COMMITTEE